The Great Skill Shift: Why Adaptability is the New MBA

 Practical Applications: Evidence-Based Strategies

-Our research findings translate into concrete strategies that individuals and organizations can implement to enhance outcomes in career Development:1. **Diagnostic Assessment** - Comprehensive evaluation tools that identify specific opportunity areas within career Development systems
+Our research findings translate into concrete strategies that individuals and organizations can implement to enhance outcomes in skills Development:1. **Diagnostic Assessment** - Comprehensive evaluation tools that identify specific opportunity areas within skills Development systems

 2. **Intervention Design** - Evidence-based approaches targeting identified opportunity areas